2024–25 Seattle Kraken season

 The 2024–25 Seattle Kraken season was the fourth season for the National Hockey League (NHL) franchise.
 They played their home games at Climate Pledge Arena.

-This was the first season of Dan Bylsma being the Kraken's head coach, as he replaced Dave Hakstol at the position on May 28, 2024.

-On March 29, 2025, the Kraken were eliminated from playoff contention for the second consecutive season after the St. Louis Blues defeated the Colorado Avalanche.

-On April 21, 2025, the Kraken would fire Bylsma after just one season.
+For the second consecutive season, the team did not qualify for the Stanley Cup playoffs.

+Dan Bylsma was the Kraken's new head coach, replacing Dave Hakstol, who was fired after the end of the previous season.
+The Kraken fired Bylsma after the end of the season.

 Background

-2023–24 season
+Previous season

-During the Kraken's previous season, the team only 217 scored goals, ranking 29th in the league in that statistic.
-Their lack of goal-scoring as well as their lack of wins ultimately led to their elimination from playoff contention on April 3, 2024.
+During the Kraken's previous season, the team scored 217 goals, ranking 29th in the league.
+The team was eliminated from playoff contention on April 3, 2024.
 The team ended their season with a 34–35–13 record and 81 points.